ori-mrg/robotcycle-dataset/content/english/_index.md

 </div>

-## Authors
+## Project Team

 The RobotCycle Project was a collaborative effort between the Cognitive Robotics Group, the [Mobile Robotics Group](https://ori-mrg.github.io/), and the Engineering Team of the [Oxford Robotics Institute](https://ori.ox.ac.uk/).
 This work was jointly led by Professors [Lars Kunze](https://scholar.google.co.uk/citations?user=TLC0azYAAAAJ&hl=en) and [Daniele De Martini](https://scholar.google.com/citations?user=F7QcGh0AAAAJ&hl=en), with [Efimia Panagiotaki](https://efimiap.github.io/) serving as Research Lead and [Chris Prahacs](https://ori.ox.ac.uk/people/chris-prahacs/) as Engineering Lead.
-Contributors from the ORI also include Divya Thuremella, Jumana Baghabrah, Samuel Sze, Lanke Frank Tarimo Fu, Benjamin Hardin, Tyler Reinmund, Tobit Flatscher, and Daniel Marques.

 We are grateful to everyone who participated in the design and development of the backpack and the successful completion of the cycling trials.
 A special thank you goes to our dedicated engineers and the incredible cyclists whose efforts and patience made this dataset possible.